-Enlarged male breasts, also known as gynaecomastia is usually treated with liposuction and glandular excision.
+Enlarged male breasts, also known as Gynaecomastia is usually treated with liposuction and glandular excision.
 In some cases, skin reduction may be necessary.
 In general, a small stab incision is made on the chest wall for liposuction and a small incision beneath the areola margin for removal of the glandular tissue.

 Male breast reduction surgery typically takes between 1 – 2 hours to complete, but is very dependent upon the amount of fat and tissue to be removed.
-Patients will need to be under a local or general anaesthetic.
+Patients will need to be under a local or general anesthetic.

 Recovery from male breast reduction surgery takes about 2 weeks.
 During this time soreness of the chest will subside.
 Strenuous activity should be avoided for up to a month after the procedure.
 A compressive garment for 4 weeks is highly recommended for reducing swelling and bleeding.